bryanamaciel/TripleTen-Projects/Returns Analysis Project/README.md

 - The location of the order delivery is a factor, with Utah showing particular issues.

 - Returns spike significantly in August, with September following closely, correlating with higher purchase volumes.

+*** Reccomendations:

+- Provide additional training for employees in the technology department to help customers select the right products.
+Contact customers with a 100% return rate to understand the reasons behind their returns and make necessary adjustments to the website or shipping partners.

+- Temporarily stop selling problematic products as a short-term solution.

+- Focus on updating product information, improving size guides, and boosting customer reviews through social media partnerships.

+- Consider implementing stricter return policies or charging a return fee for purchases from high-return states.

+- Revise promotional strategies, such as offering gift cards during peak holiday times and shifting from discounts to value-added options like free shipping.